electro-smith/libDaisy/doc/md/Working-With-GPIO.md

 GPIO are used as the basis for several interface components including switches, LEDs, encoders, etc.

-The Daisy exposes several GPIO on it's pinout.
+The Daisy exposes several GPIO on its pinout.
 Most of these pins can do much more than just be a digital input or output, but we'll keep it simple for now.

 Below, we'll discuss the code, hardware, and provide a few examples of how to use the GPIO within the Daisy ecosystem.